top of page

 He has a particular interest in the intersection between political legitimacy and identity, especially as this played out through an engagement with violence in medieval political culture and more specifically the colonial encounters of the Plantagenet state.
 Furthermore, he works with a range of administrative as well as literary material in Latin, Old French, Middle Welsh, Irish, Middle English and Early Scots in order to present a fuller picture of the political cultures of the Insular Plantagenet World.

-He has published a number of articles in EPOCH, being featured in Issues 17 and 20, focusing on the Lanercost Chronicle and Petitionary culture, respectively.
+He has published a number of articles in EPOCH, being featured in Issues 17, 2022 and 23 focusing on the Lanercost Chronicle, Petitionary CultureMedieval Irish and Welsh Literature, and Medieval Irish and Welsh Legal Manuscripts respectively.